monday.com (NASDAQ:MNDY) Posts Quarterly Earnings Results, Beats Expectations By $0.33 EPS

-monday.com (NASDAQ:MNDY – Get Free Report) released its quarterly earnings results on Monday.
-The company reported $0.65 earnings per share for the quarter, beating the consensus estimate of $0.32 by $0.33, MarketWatch Earnings reports.
-The company had revenue of $202.60 million during the quarter, compared to analysts’ expectations of $197.97 million. monday.com had a negative net margin of 0.26% and a negative return on equity of 0.44%.
-The business’s quarterly revenue was up 35.5% compared to the same quarter last year.
-During the same quarter in the prior year, the company earned ($0.03) earnings per share.
+monday.com (NASDAQ:MNDY – Get Free Report) issued its quarterly earnings results on Monday.
+The company reported $0.65 earnings per share for the quarter, beating analysts’ consensus estimates of $0.32 by $0.33, MarketWatch Earnings reports.
+The firm had revenue of $202.60 million for the quarter, compared to analyst estimates of $197.97 million. monday.com had a negative net margin of 0.26% and a negative return on equity of 0.44%. monday.com’s quarterly revenue was up 35.5% compared to the same quarter last year.
+During the same period last year, the company posted ($0.03) EPS.

 monday.com Stock Performance

-Hedge funds have recently added to or reduced their stakes in the company.
-Quarry LP raised its holdings in monday.com by 192.0% during the 1st quarter.
-Quarry LP now owns 254 shares of the company’s stock worth $36,000 after purchasing an additional 167 shares during the last quarter.
-Advisors Asset Management Inc. raised its holdings in monday.com by 26.8% during the 4th quarter.
-Advisors Asset Management Inc. now owns 383 shares of the company’s stock worth $47,000 after purchasing an additional 81 shares during the last quarter.
-Coppell Advisory Solutions LLC bought a new position in monday.com during the 2nd quarter worth approximately $53,000.
-Royal Bank of Canada raised its holdings in monday.com by 49.6% during the 1st quarter.
-Royal Bank of Canada now owns 347 shares of the company’s stock worth $55,000 after purchasing an additional 115 shares during the last quarter.
-Finally, Coppell Advisory Solutions Corp. bought a new stake in shares of monday.com in the 4th quarter valued at $56,000.
-Institutional investors own 81.30% of the company’s stock.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the company.
+Bank of New York Mellon Corp acquired a new stake in monday.com in the 1st quarter valued at approximately $8,834,000.
+BlackRock Inc. increased its holdings in monday.com by 151.9% in the 1st quarter.
+BlackRock Inc. now owns 33,300 shares of the company’s stock valued at $5,264,000 after purchasing an additional 20,079 shares during the last quarter.
+Dimensional Fund Advisors LP acquired a new stake in monday.com in the 1st quarter valued at approximately $590,000.
+Vanguard Group Inc. increased its holdings in monday.com by 240.1% in the 1st quarter.
+Vanguard Group Inc. now owns 8,922 shares of the company’s stock valued at $1,410,000 after purchasing an additional 6,299 shares during the last quarter.
+Finally, Renaissance Technologies LLC increased its holdings in monday.com by 6,322.6% in the 1st quarter.
+Renaissance Technologies LLC now owns 199,100 shares of the company’s stock valued at $31,472,000 after purchasing an additional 196,000 shares during the last quarter.
+Institutional investors and hedge funds own 81.30% of the company’s stock.

 About monday.com